 When metabolized by the liver, alcohol remains in your system for up to a full day before it is eliminated through urine.
 However, this estimate may vary.
 Blood tests are more accurate at detecting current alcohol consumption than urine tests, but traces can only be seen for a shorter duration.

 Alcohol can stay in your urine for about 12 to 24 hours, depending on multiple factors.
 However, other alcohol drug tests can measure alcohol in the blood for up to 90 days.
 Alcohol drug tests besides urine include blood, breath, saliva, and hair.
-How long does alcohol stay in your system?
+So, how long does alcohol stay in your system?
 Alcohol’s half-life is between 4-5 hours.
 The amount of alcohol consumed, body weight, hydration level, and the individual’s metabolism influence how long does alcohol stay in urine and your system.

-Learn more about Alcohol’s half life and alcohol withdrawal:
+Learn more about Alcohol’s half-life and alcohol withdrawal:

 How Long Does Alcohol Stay In Urine?